martinthomson/train-protocol/draft-thomson-train-protocol.md

                Observe change
 ~~~

-Opinions about the importance of this attack differ.
-And attacker that
-can manipulate TRAIN headers can also simulate congestion signals by
+An attacker that can manipulate TRAIN headers can also simulate
-dropping packets or by setting the ECN CE bit, and that too will
+congestion signals by dropping packets or by setting the ECN CE bit.
-cause a subsequent drop of traffic between one of the user and
+That will also likely result in changes in the congestion response by
-the VPN.
+the affected client.

 Mitigating this attack probably requires VPNs to be conscious of TRAIN,
 and use defenses if appropriate.
 For example, a VPN could decide to blanch